 In South Africa, one of the most promising places to see leopards is in Kruger National Park.
 This park has the most diverse range of wildlife on the continent, including leopards.

-The Sabi Sand, a collection of exclusive private reserves on Kruger National Park’s boundary has the highest density of these species.
-It has more than 50 leopards living in an area of 100 sq. km.
+The Sabi Sand, a collection of exclusive private reserves on Kruger National Park’s boundary, has the highest density of these species.
+It has more than 50 leopards living in an area of 100 square kilometres.

 Londolozi, in the Sabi Sand private reserve, is one of the most famous and has the highest population of leopards.
 This area is ideal for leopards as it is surrounded by lush vegetation, high-branched trees, and an abundance of prey like monkeys, impalas, bushbuck, and more.

-At night, safaris drives are allowed near Sand River and Londolozi where you can capture every opportunity of a leopard sighting.
+At night, safari drives are allowed near Sand River and Londolozi, where you can capture every opportunity for a leopard sighting.

 4. South Luangwa National Park, Zambia

-It is believed that the leopards of South Luangwa are particularly bold and can be seen lounging on top of trees during the daytime.
-The national park also allows night drives and thereby increases your chance of watching a leopard in action after dark.
+People believe that the leopards of South Luangwa are particularly bold and they can see them lounging on top of trees during the daytime.
+The national park also allows night drives, thereby increasing your chance of watching a leopard in action after dark.

 It is recommended to visit South Luangwa National Park in the dry season (August to October) when leopards prey on animals that assemble near waterholes.